polarfire-soc/polarfire-soc-documentation/bare-metal-embedded-software/bare-metal-driver-user-guides/soft-ip-driver-user-guides/Core10GBaseKR-PHY/core10gbasekr-phy-driver-user-guide.md

 <div id="Types$phy10gkr_local_rxcvr_lock_t$description" data-type="text">

-This enumeration specifies the condition of the link partner calibration algorithm.
-During training, when the link partner has been calibrated, the local receiver ready lock get locked and the status report will be updated to notify the link partner.
+The phy10gkr_local_rxcvr_lock_t enumeration specifies the condition of the link partner calibration algorithm.
+During training, when the link partner has been calibrated, the local receiver ready lock is locked and the status report is updated to notify the link partner.

 </div>